-Chapter 11 Bankruptcy is basically reorganization bankruptcy.
-Chapter 11 Bankruptcy is available to individuals, partnerships, and corporations.
-With chapter 11 Bankruptcy there are no limits on the amount of debt you have, as opposed to Chapter 13, which does have debt limitations.
-Chapter 11 Bankruptcy is usually the form of bankruptcy that large businesses choose when seeking to restructure their debt.
+Chapter 11 is basically reorganization bankruptcy.
+It is available to individuals, partnerships, and corporations.
+With Chapter 11 there are no limits on the amount of debt you have, as opposed to Chapter 13, which does have debt limitations.
+It’s usually the form of insolvency that large businesses choose when seeking to restructure their debt.

-Individuals may also file Chapter 11, but due to the complexity and great expense of the chapter 11 Bankruptcy proceeding, this option is rarely advantageous for debtors who are eligible for Chapter 7 or Chapter 13 bankruptcy, therefore most individuals opt to file Chapter 7 or Chapter 13 Bankruptcy rather than Chapter 11.
+Individuals may also file Chapter 11, but due to the complexity and great expense of the proceeding, this option is rarely advantageous for debtors who are eligible for Chapter 7 or Chapter 13, therefore most individuals opt to file 7 or 13 rather than 11.

-In order to complete and file Chapter 11 Bankruptcy, you must provide the following information:
+In order to complete and file Chapter 11, you must provide the following information:

-- Information and detail regarding the Chapter 11 Bankruptcy, and your income.
+- Information and detail regarding the filing, and your income.

 - A list of all of your property.

 - A detailed list of your monthly living expenses, i.e., food, clothing, shelter, utilities, taxes, transportation, medicine, etc.